wlg1/wlg1.github.io/ch1.1.md

 2 * [body pic X] + 0.5 * [face pic Y] = value 2X+0.5Y on cat axes ]

 [X and Y are on the row of the matrix corresponding to 'likely a cat'.
 They are the x values of body1 and face1's new coords in Model 2 ]
+--->

 What are $$face_{cat}$$ and $$body_{cat}$$?
 These are how much each feature is weighted by to calculate the score of "likely to be cat".
 The higher the weight, the more that feature is taken into account during calculation.
 For example, it might be more important to know the body size than the face length when determining if something is a cat or a rat, since cats are usually much bigger than rats, but their faces aren't always much shorter.
 Since body size is more important, we'd set $$body_{cat} = 1.5 > face_{cat} = 1$$.
-We will reveal how these weights are related to the matrix once we get into the algebra of matrix multiplication in section 1.3.
+We will reveal how these weights are related to the matrix once we get into the algebra of matrix multiplication in Chapter 1.3.

 Each measurement acts as a basis vector used to define each data sample.
 Because this second set of measurements uses different basis vectors than the set of face & body sizes, it forms a different coordinate space.
 Since each coordinate space provides a different way to **represent** the data, let's call each coordinate space a **Model**.

 The face & body size coordinate space will be called Model 1, and the 'likely to be' cat or rat coordinate space be called Model 2.
 As these two measurement methods are measuring the same data samples, the data samples in Model 1 are present in Model 2, but are now measured by different vectors.

-In fact, since we are using Model 1 to calculate the values for Model 2, we will see in Section [] that we are applying the dot product on face & body to calculate 'likely to be cat'.
-Recall that the steps of matrix multiplication consists of dot products; thus, the calculation of Model 2 is none other than matrix multiplication, which was, for certain matrices, shown in this video[link] to be a rotation [footnote: see 3Bl1Br video timestamps].
-In Figure X, we choose a matrix that, upon multiplication, corresponds to a rotation.
+In fact, since we are using Model 1 to calculate the values for Model 2, we will see in Chapter 1.3 that we are applying the dot product on face & body to calculate 'likely to be cat'.
+Recall that the steps of matrix multiplication consists of dot products; thus, the calculation of Model 2 is none other than matrix multiplication, which was, for certain matrices, <a href="https://www.3blue1brown.com/lessons/linear-transformations">shown here</a> to be a rotation.
+In these examples, we choose a matrix that, upon multiplication, corresponds to a rotation.

 <!---ANIMATION: rotation w/o coordinate space [Model 1 fades on 'likely a cat' and 'likely a rat'. then it shifts.]--->